cultureamp/ecr-scan-results-buildkite-plugin/README.md

 > Prefer defining an ignore file over using thresholds, and use the `reason`
 > field to explain why the vulnerability is being ignored.

+## Making contributions

+Contributions are welcome!
+See the [Contributions Guide](./CONTRIBUTING.md) for information about running the plugin locally for testing.

 ## Configuration

 ### `image-name` (Required, string)